Roathy/Hello-Microverse/README.md

 Welcome to the README.md file for "Hello-Microverse" - a simple HTML and CSS website.

 ## About the Project
-The Hello-Microverse project is a simple website built with HTML and CSS.
+The Hello-Microverse project is a simple website.

 ## Built With
 The Hello-Microverse project is built using the following technologies: